goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 <!--endTocHeader-->

-A task contains several keys and values.
-Hare are some possible keys/values for a task:
+A task contains properties.
+Here are some possible properties:

 ```yaml
 tasks: